DobrinGanev/bolos-tee/README.md

 Doxygen API available on https://ledgerhq.github.io/bolos-tee/

-To be used with Ledger Trustlet application : https://play.google.com/store/apps/details?id=com.ledger.wallet.bootstrap - add your uncompressed secp256k1 public key into "Options" before purchasing.
+To be used with Ledger Trustlet application : https://play.google.com/store/apps/details?id=com.ledger.wallet.bootstrap - add your uncompressed secp256k1 public key into "Options" before purchasing (if you don't have one, read below to create one)

 Presentation and tutorials
 ==========================